-Standard I: Understanding the ProfessionStandard VII: Engaging in Reflective Practice
+Standard I: Understanding the Profession

 Poise, self-confidence, and the ability to use effective oral communication skills while under pressure are valuable qualities of all educators.
 This competition is designed to recognize students who demonstrate these qualities by combining clear thinking and conversational speaking into a coherent presentation on a current education-related topic.